mayankmittal264/Information_retrieval_System/README.md

 1. Please place foods.txt after untar foods.txt.gz and place it at myapp\management\Files location to load the django model
 2. Please go to IRSystem\ location and follow below steps sequentially
+3. Run below command
+    pip install requirement.txt
-3. Run the below commands to migrate the model- python manage.py makemigrations python manage.py migrate
+4. Run the below commands to migrate the model- python manage.py makemigrations python manage.py migrate
-4. To perform the feature 1 Management command to load and index the complete dataset to database model please run the below command :- python manage.py management
+5. To perform the feature 1 Management command to load and index the complete dataset to database model please run the below command :- python manage.py management
-5. Please run the below command and navigate to http://127.0.0.1:8000/ URL in the browser to launch the application :- python manage.py runserver
+6. Please run the below command and navigate to http://127.0.0.1:8000/ URL in the browser to launch the application :- python manage.py runserver